lizardfs/documentation/source/cookbook/hypervisors.rst

 official lizardFS packages from the Debian project and install the lizardfs-client package.

 Now create multiple shared directories on each node, as described in :ref:`virtu_farms`.
-Now goto datacenter=> storage in your Proxmox GUI and select **add**.
+Than goto datacenter=>storage in your Proxmox GUI and select **add**.
 Select directory and in the pop up select one of the directories you just mounted.
 Mark the box for **shared* and your done.
 Perform the same for each mount point and than go ahead and place your